osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Random flame spurts (geysers) that pop up out of the ground on the hell texture layout
         - Weather events can now damage tanks
         - Increased likelyhood of cargo drops on landscapes that have them
+        - Igloos added to ice_bldg texture layout
+            - Drops same items as stores at the moment

     Other:
         - Various other small changes and fixes